Once Upon a Forest

 Is it any good?

-Based on a Welsh story by Rae Lambert, this animated feature starts out as a depiction of forest life, wherein the animal creatures go to school and learn fantastic things like building flying machines.
+Based on a Welsh story by Rae Lambert, this mostly pleasant animated feature starts out as an idyllic depiction of forest life.
+The animal creatures go to school and learn fantastic things like building flying machines.
 But when human activity mars their environment, the story gets a little big for its britches.
 The subject of loss is largely glossed over -- and even though the classmates ask about their families, their curiosity is not pressing.
 Instead, they are instructed by their teacher to find the herbs necessary to save their friend.

 The youngest viewers might be frightened by the devastation of the forest and the theme of mass destruction, though the adventure within the tragedy can be enjoyable and lighthearted.
 Considering the fact that the entire meadow was poisoned, a happy ending is in order.
 And in this regard, the movie delivers.